ALXS-GitHub/Advent-Of-Code/README.md

 - "In Rust, is there a function that I can use to count the number of 1s in a binary representation of an integer or should I implement it myself?"
 - "How to define an ordered struct based on the 'name' field in Rust?"
 - "How to use the 'group_by' function from the 'itertools' crate in Rust?
 Can you provide an example?"
-- "Can you remind me how to build Dijkstra's algorithm?"
 - ...

 Examples of unacceptable prompts: